-The DFA-1405B1 has been specifically designed so that its performance is independent of its supporting mast or tower (this is accomplished with the supplied isolation mast).
+The DFA-1325B2 has been specially designed so that its performance is independent of its supporting mast or tower.
+(This is accomplished with the supplied isolation mast.)
 This is in sharp contrast to competing mast-mounted DF antenna designs where performance is adversely and unpredictably affected not only by the presence of the mast, but also by changes in mast height.
-The DFA-1405B1 is specifically designed for superb signal-handling capability for reliable performance in densesignal environments.
-It also includes a personality module that reports antenna model and frequency coverage information.